Gbacc/angular-samples/src/app/components/ng-dropdown/README.md

 # About this component
 This component is a simplement html dropdown component usable with Angular 2+.
-It is based on [Spectre.css](https://picturepan2.github.io/spectre/) library using the [dropdown menu](https://picturepan2.github.io/spectre/components.html#menu-dropdown) component.
+It is based on [Spectre.css](https://picturepan2.github.io/spectre/) library using the [dropdown menu](https://picturepan2.github.io/spectre/components.html#menu-dropdown) component and [Fontawesome](https://fontawesome.com/v4.7.0/).

 # Usage
 The html template looks as follow